vamsitallapudi/Android-Interview-Questions-And-Answers/kotlin/README.md

 -   **lateinit vs lazy?**<br/>
-    A) lateinit can be used for var properties where Kotlin promises the compiler that the variable will be initialized later failure of which will lead to exception.
+    A) lateinit can be used for var properties where Kotlin promises the compiler that the variable will be initialized later failure of which will lead to exception. lazy can only be used for val properties.
+It will be initialized during the first call where the value will be stored in a cache so that another call to the same variable will serve the value stored in cache.

+-   **What are the types of equality in Kotlin?**<br>
     A) There are two types of equality in Kotlin - <br>
     **1) Referential Equality (===):** It tells whether the two references are pointing to same address or not.
 In Kotlin it is represented with '===', unlike in Java where it is represented with '=='.